heyitsbench/mod-worgoblin/README.md

 ## Important Notes

 This module makes *heavy* use of client patching and modification.
 Because of this, it is recommended to use a [clean, unmodified enUS WoW client](https://www.chromiecraft.com/downloads) as issues have been reported due to use of other clients, such as the one offered from Warmane.
-There have also been reports of problems with using the HD patch as offered on the ChromieCraft website, so be aware of that.
+The HD patch included on the ChromieCraft website has been known to cause issues with this patch.
+It is for that reason that it's recommended for you to use the HD patch adapted to this module in particular, which can be found [here]() with instructions on how to install it.

 ## How to Install